-Once your homemade fudge has set, cut it into squares and store in an airtight container, with the layers separated with parchment.
-It will keep well for around 2 weeks at room temperature and up to 1 month when kept in the refrigerator.
+Store leftover red velvet fudge cut into squares in an airtight container with the layers separated with parchment.
+It will keep well for around 2 weeks at room temperature, up to 1 month in the refrigerator, and up to 1 year (!) in the freezer.

 - Leave a small amount of overhanging paper on the sides of the pan so you can easily remove the fudge after it sets.